elkcityhazard/andrew-mccall-hugo/andrew-mccall/content/blog/everything-you-need-to-know-to-get-started-with-content-delivery-networks-as-a-beginner.md

 image: images/blog/cdn-beginners-1600-800.svg
 tags:
 - web development
-description: Choosing a Content Delivery Network (CDN) is not a decision to be taken lightly.
+Description: Choosing a Content Delivery Network (CDN) is not a decision to be taken lightly.
 There are several factors to consider, and different factors apply to different types of website.
 This article guides you through the process of selecting a CDN and the factors you should consider.